Kerala guidelines for lockdown relaxation: Dine outs to be allowed until 7 pm

 Thiruvananthapuram, Apr 18: The Kerala government has released detailed guidelines to re-open Kerala in a staggered manner from Monday.
 The state has been divided into four zones- Red, Orange A, Orange B and Green.

 Kasargod, Kannur, Kozhikode, Mallapuram will have no relaxations as they fall under the red zone.
-The hotspots would remain sealed and will have only an entry and exit point for supply of essential goods and services.
+The hotspots would remain sealed and will have only an entry and exit point for the supply of essential goods and services.

 Need financial aid, not praise: Kerala minister scoffs at PM Modi